[Updated October 2017.] Thanks to a Tennessee mother-of-two, Halloween is getting more teal and far less spooky for children with food allergies.

 It was in the fall of 2012 that Becky Basalone, the director of a local food allergy support group, first had the bright idea of painting a pumpkin teal, the color of food allergy awareness, and handing out non-food items.
 What she didn’t know was that her green-blue pumpkin would become a nationwide symbol for Halloween food-allergy awareness.
 In fact, it’s even taking off in Canada and Britain.

-The folks at FARE loved her “teal take” on Halloween and got behind the idea for Halloween 2014, promoting it to the media across the country.
-The concept went viral on social media, reaching more than five million people on FARE’s Facebook page, and encouraging communities to start a new food-allergy friendly tradition.
-For Halloween 2015, FARE has set a goal of getting 100,000 households to pledge to take part in the project.
+The folks at FARE (Food Allergy Research and Education) loved her “teal take” on Halloween and first got behind the idea for Halloween 2014, promoting it to the media across the country.
+The concept went viral on social media, reaching more than five million people on FARE’s Facebook page in that first year.
+It’s grown every year since, creating a new food-allergy friendly tradition.

-Allergic Living’s Courtney Born interviews idea initiator Becky Basalone – learning how the Teal Pumpkin Project took off from her front porch to become a nationwide campaign.
+Allergic Living’s Courtney Born interviews idea initiator Becky Basalone – learning how the Teal Pumpkin Project took off from her front porch.

 The Teal Pumpkin Project that you started is all over social media and the media, helping to raise awareness for kids with food allergies this Halloween.
 How do you feel about that?